-- There must be no expected or implied repayment of the funds to the donor by the borrower. - An outright gift for the cash requirement is acceptable if the donor is the borrower's relative, the borrower's employer or labor union, a charitable organization, a governmental agency or public entity (specifically including tribal entities) that has a program to provide homeownership assistance to low-and-moderate-income families or first-time homebuyers, or a close friend with a clearly defined and documented interest in the borrower. - The gift donor may not be a person or entity with an interest in the sale of the property, such as the seller, real estate agent or broker, builder, or any entity associated with them. - Gifts from these sources are considered inducements to purchase and must be subtracted from the sales price.
+- There must be no expected or implied repayment of the funds to the donor by the borrower. - An outright gift for the cash requirement is acceptable if the donor is the borrower's relative, the borrower's employer or labor union, a charitable organization, a governmental agency or public entity (specifically including tribal entities) that has a program to provide homeownership assistance to low-and-moderate-income families or first-time homebuyers, or a close friend with a clearly defined and documented interest in the borrower. - The gift donor may not be a person or entity with an interest in the sale of the property, such as the seller, real estate agent or broker, builder, or any entity associated with them. - o Gifts from these sources are considered inducements to purchase and must be subtracted from the sales price.
 No repayment of the gift may be expected or implied. - Newrez Client must be able to determine that the gift funds were not provided by an unacceptable source and were the donor's own funds.
-When the transfer occurs at closing, Newrez Client is responsible for verifying that the closing agent received the funds from the donor for the amount of the gift, and the funds were from an acceptable source. - Only family members may provide equity credit as a gift on property being sold to the other family members.
+When the transfer occurs at closing, Newrez Client is responsible for verifying that the closing agent received the funds from the donor for the amount of the gift, and the funds were from an acceptable source. - Only family members may provide equity credit as a gift on property being sold to the other family members. - The Section 184 program deems the payment of consumer debt by third parties as an inducement to purchase.
+When someone other than a family member has paid off debts or other expenses on behalf of the borrower the funds must be treated as an inducement to purchase, and there must be a dollar-for-dollar reduction to the sales price when calculating the maximum insurable mortgage.